nova14753692/RiskGame/README.md

   -lav: to display free territories
   Note that: the number next to each territory is the number of army each player has on that territory Test it carefully.

+Branch SetTerritory: Fix some bugs, and update the way the game display on console window to be more organized.
+Additionally, 2 more commands are added (-shde: to detail about a territory, and -map: draw visual map)